AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Method

 In particular, we used SMOOTHGRAD \citep{Smilkov2017}, a method for creating saliency maps that aim to reduce noise and improve the interpretability of the resulting maps.
 Saliency maps can sometimes be noisy, with little and unimportant features highlighted as important due to random fluctuations in the model's output.
 SMOOTHGRAD addresses this problem by creating an ensemble of saliency maps, each slightly perturbed with Gaussian noise from the original input.
 The resulting maps are then averaged together, which helps to smooth out the noise and highlight more robust and reliable features.

 In Fig. \ref{fig: Saliency_map}, we show the saliency map for predicting a single source of ASID-FE.
-The network seems to be able to discern the source from the background, focusing primarily on the source to predict its $x$, $y$, and $flux$ properties.
+The network seems to be able to discern the source from the background, focusing primarily on the source to predict its x, y, and flux properties.
 Interestingly, the network pays less attention to the edges of the image, which suggests that it has learned to differentiate between relevant and less relevant information for the task at hand.

-This observation highlights the network's capability to recognize and prioritize the relevant features of the input image for accurate prediction, thereby demonstrating its effectiveness in handling the task.
+This observation highlights the network's capability to recognise and prioritise the relevant features of the input image for accurate prediction, thereby demonstrating its effectiveness in handling the task.
 The dipole-like structure observed in the saliency maps for $x$ and $y$ could be attributed to the network learning the gradient direction in the source's position, which is an important factor in determining the source's centre.
 Further investigation is needed to understand better this structure's significance and implications on the network's predictions.

 In Fig. \ref{fig: Saliency_map_uncert}, we present the saliency map for the uncertainties of the three quantities of interest: $\sigma_x$, $\sigma_y$, and $\sigma_{flux}$.
-The visualization shows that the network adopts a different approach when estimating uncertainties compared to predicting the main features.
+The visualisation shows that the network adopts a different approach when estimating uncertainties compared to predicting the main features.
 Notably, the network appears to place more importance on the background pixels than before, which suggests that the background may contain valuable information for estimating uncertainties.
 For $\sigma_x$ and $\sigma_y$, the network seems to focus primarily on the central pixels of the source.
 This could imply that the model is leveraging the central region's intensity distribution to estimate the positional uncertainties.
 In the case of $\sigma_{flux}$, the network pays more attention to a wider area around the source, which may indicate that the network highly considers the source's background when estimating the uncertainty in flux.

 These observations provide valuable insights into the neural network's decision-making process when estimating uncertainties.
 By understanding how the network focuses on different regions and features of the input image, we can identify potential areas of improvement and develop strategies to enhance the network's accuracy and robustness.